 Features

-• No colors are used in the text (only grayscale) to reduce distraction; colors are reserved for graphs and alerts.
+- No colors are used in the text (only grayscale) to reduce distraction; colors are reserved for figures and text alerts.

-• Slides with figures, tables, and section headings can easily be inserted into the presentation.
+- Section slides and final slide can easily be inserted into the presentation.

 4:3 versus 16:9 aspect ratio